Craftsman (tools): Legal disputes

 In August 2002, Sears sued Emerson for using Sears-owned manufacturing equipment to create power tools for Home Depot.
 Upon the expiration of Emerson's 30-year contract to make Craftsman tools, Emerson was required to return the Sears-owned equipment.
 Instead, Emerson kept the equipment, claiming it to be obsolete and of little value.
 Emerson denied the allegations when the suit was filed, but paid Sears $10.8 million and returned all the equipment, while admitting no wrongdoing.

-In 2004 a class action by customers accused Sears of false advertising and consumer fraud for questionable use of the slogan "Made in the USA" for Craftsman tools.
-Sears lost, but the court awarded no damages, finding that the mislabeling did not damage customers.
+In 2004, a class action by customers accused Sears of false advertising and consumer fraud for questionable use of the slogan "Made in the USA" for Craftsman tools.

-In 2012 Sears was sued by LoggerHead Tools, makers of the Bionic Wrench, after Sears released a competing product, the MaxAccess.
+In 2012, Sears was sued by LoggerHead Tools, makers of the Bionic Wrench, after Sears released a competing product, the MaxAccess.
 Sears had sold the Bionic Wrench in its stores, but decided to not talk to LoggerHead about licensing the patent.
 Instead, Sears had its tool manufacturer, Apex Tools, create the MaxAccess wrench under the Craftsman name, claiming that the MaxAccess was designed not to infringe the Bionic Wrench patent.
 Other than coloring, the only substantial difference between the two wrenches was that the Bionic Wrench had the head at a 45-degree angle while the MaxAccess head was straight.
 LoggerHead was subsequently awarded $6 million in damages, but the verdict to be set aside because the judge misinterpreted the LoggerHead patent.

 In April 2017, Sears sued Western Forge, its former supplier of hand tools, for abruptly ending the contract to supply the tools.
 Western Forge violated the contract by demanding more money because of Sears's financial problems.

 On March 6, 2019, Sears was sued by Stanley Black & Decker, which accused it of breach of contract and trademark infringement over its new line of professional-grade mechanics tools under the Craftsman Ultimate Collection brand.
 According to the complaint, Sears breached the license agreement by launching its new tool line and touting its stores as "the real home of the broadest assortment of Craftsman".

 Sponsorships

 From 1995 to 2008, Craftsman sponsored the NASCAR Craftsman Truck Series, a deal which began with the inception of the Truck Series.
 After the 2008 season, Craftsman withdrew from sponsoring the series and was replaced by Camping World.
 In 2016, Craftsman returned to motorsports sponsorship, serving as the title name for the World of Outlaws, renaming the Sprint Car Series and Late Model Series to the World of Outlaws Craftsman Sprint Car Series and World of Outlaws Craftsman Late Model Series, respectively.

-In 2023, Craftsman once again became the title sponsor of NASCAR's Truck Series.
+In 2023, Stanley Black & Decker acquired the title sponsorship rights to NASCAR's Truck Series, for which it would reinstate the Craftsman branding.